 There are four kinds of National Counselling Society (NCS) registrants.

-- Accredited Member (MNCS Accred) - A counsellor who has met the standard for registration.
+- Accredited Registrant (MNCS Accred) - A counsellor who has met the standard for registration.

-- Senior Accredited Member (MNCS Snr Accred) - A counsellor who has met the standards for an Accredited member, and has further qualifications and/or experience.
+- Senior Accredited Registrant (MNCS Snr Accred) - A counsellor who has met the standards for an Accredited member, and has further qualifications and/or experience.

-- Fellow (FNCS) - A counsellor who has met the standards for Senior membership and has significant further experience and qualifications.
+- Fellow Registrant (FNCS) - A counsellor who has met the standards for Senior membership and has significant further experience and qualifications.

 Please note that non registrants of the Society are not listed here.
 The Society does not consider our members who are non registrants as qualified counsellors, although they may be on the way to becoming qualified, e.g. student members.